 Periods of uncertainty and change of any kind can cause anyone stress.
 For those who struggle with social anxiety, the pandemic and lockdown may have been a blessing in disguise.
 You got to cancel plans with colleagues due to restrictions, or you may have enjoyed having a mask on so no one could judge how you looked.
 As the world gradually opens back up again and we make it to our “New Normal,” those pressures and expectations to socialise or perform in social situations may be calling back, thus elevating levels of anxiety.

 As previously mentioned, one of the first things to do to combat and work with your social anxiety is to know your triggers.
 When you know what is causing your stress, then you can learn to prepare for or work with those stressors.
 You can also find some useful tips located in another one of our articles here.

-If you are not sure whether you are suffering from social anxiety or another form of anxiety disorder, or are looking for more help managing your anxiety, then speak with one of our therapists at Spectrum Mental Health.
+If you are not sure whether you are suffering from social anxiety or another form of anxiety disorder, or are looking for more help managing your anxiety, then speak with one of our therapists at Centric Mental Health.